appsecnz/appsecnz.github.io/conference/speakers.md

 -----------

 ### Let's Talk about Mental Well-Being in the Community
 *Hugh Davenport and Daniel Spector*
+Room 098 (downstairs)
+Sat 10:55am

 #### Abstract